 The applicant for the Human Services Program should meet the general requirements for admission to the College.
 A Criminal Background Check is the responsibility of students and may be required for fieldwork and/or employment upon request of an agency.
+See the full Criminal Background Check Policy in the Admissions section of this catalog.
 Students are required to have liability and health insurance prior to being placed for fieldwork.
 Transportation to all fieldwork assignments is the responsibility of the student.
-A minimum of 96 hours will be completed for each fieldwork course.